mateofumis/mateofumis.github.io/_tabs/about.md

 ## ¡Hi, I'm Mateo! 👋👋

 ### Welcome to this section in my blog.
-But before, an intrudiction in brief...
+But before, an introduction in brief...

 🌐 Since child I always had a passion for computing and technology.
 After finish my high school degree, I started to study coding and Web Development.